cewald/rpi-pico-onair-bulb/README.md

 ## Configuration

-Make a copy of `config.sample.json`, name it `config.json` and apply your configs, like your WiFi credentials etc. .
+Make a copy of `config.sample.json`, name it `config.json` and apply your configs, like your WiFi credentials etc..

 Flash your Raspberry Pi Zero W with the [latest Micropython](https://micropython.org/download/RPI_PICO_W/) version (instructions on page).